annasen/mRNA_half-life/README.md

 There are several crucial steps that have to be done, listed below.

 ### 1 Demultiplex pooled fastq data
 The main difference from the usual config file will be the demultiplexing step.
-During the library preparation, in order to save reagents and time, the samples were pooled after RT reaction since each sample was already indexed by the CS2 poly dT primer.
+During the library preparation, in order to save reagents and time, the samples were pooled after RT reaction since each sample was already indexed by the CEL-Seq2 poly-dT primer.
 This step, however, requires demultiplexing on my own as bcl2fastq step takes into account only samples sorted upon the second PCR indexed primer.

 ![R2_like-CELseq2](https://github.com/user-attachments/assets/aaac2b9e-b857-4bfe-9c9a-67c74a6536de)